adrianlemess/users-management/README.md

 - Add test coverage validation in the CI pipeline with a minimum threshold.
 - Improve the mobile experience in the dashboard, especially the pagination.
 Consider implementing infinite scroll.
 - Enhance the layout of the pagination component.
 Keep it simple, but make it visually appealing.
+- Add more tests scenarios for both unit/integration tests and e2e

 ## Other commands